Home

 Depending on the age of your students, you could assemble these castle projects ahead of time for your students.
 Each castle takes me about 10 minutes to assemble myself.
 I have given my fifth grade students the direction sheets, and they were able to assemble their projects themselves.
 If my students assemble these themselves, I cut out the two templates that have flags on them ahead of time for my students because these are narrow lines to cut along.

 There are 3 pages of directions on how to assemble this project, the first 2 are shown below.
-There are also assembling directions and tips on the actual castle final draft templates.
+There are also assembling directions and tips on the castle final draft templates and student worksheets.

 Castle Book Report Projects Student Directions Worksheet